ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 Execution environments provide developers and operators with a portable and maintainable environment for consistent automation execution throughout development and production.

 This workshop uses a custom automation execution environment called `security_ee`.
-Please refer to the [offical documentation](https://docs.ansible.com/automation-controller/latest/html/userguide/execution_environments.html) for more information.
+Please refer to the [official documentation](https://docs.ansible.com/automation-controller/latest/html/userguide/execution_environments.html) for more information.

 > **Note**
 >